Geography of Tamil Nadu: Climate

 Tamil Nadu is heavily dependent on monsoon rains, and thereby is prone to droughts when the monsoons fail.
 The climate of the state ranges from wet rainforests to semi-arid plains, with some interior locations bordering on a desert climate.
-Agriculture in Tamil Nadu is a gamble on the monsoon.
 The state has distinct periods of rainfall, which are the advancing monsoon period, South-west monsoon (from June to September) with strong southwest winds, the North-east monsoon (from October to December), with dominant northeast winds, and the Dry season (from January to May).
 The normal annual rainfall of the state is about 945 mm, of which 48% is through the North East monsoon, and 32% through the South West monsoon.
 Since the state is entirely dependent on rains for recharging its water resources, monsoon failures lead to acute water scarcity and severe drought.